-Jennifer Arnold is an Emmy-nominated and award winning director, writer and producer whose projects span wide-ranging subjects and formats.
-In the episodic space Arnold has quickly built an impressive list of credits that include SHAMELESS for John Wells/Showtime, THE LAST MAN ON EARTH for Lord Miller/FOX, AMERICAN HORROR STORY: APOCALYPSE for Ryan Murphy/FX, YOUNGER for Darren Star/TVLand, multiple episodes of FOX's sci-fi/action comedy GHOSTED starring Craig Robinson and Adam Scott, BROOKLYN NINE-NINE for NBC, AMERICAN HOUSEWIFE for ABC, and upcoming episodes of SINGLE PARENTS (ABC) and THE L-WORD: GENERATION Q (Showtime).
+Jennifer Arnold is an Emmy-nominated and award-winning director, writer and producer whose projects span wide-ranging subjects and formats.
+In the episodic space Arnold has quickly built an impressive list of credits that include SHAMELESS for John Wells/Showtime, THE LAST MAN ON EARTH for Lord Miller/FOX, AMERICAN HORROR STORY: APOCALYPSE for Ryan Murphy/FX, YOUNGER for Darren Star/TVLand, multiple episodes of FOX's sci-fi/action comedy GHOSTED starring Craig Robinson and Adam Scott, BROOKLYN NINE-NINE and A.P.
+BIO for NBC, AMERICAN HOUSEWIFE for ABC, and upcoming episodes of SINGLE PARENTS (ABC) and THE L-WORD: GENERATION Q (Showtime).

 Her independent and documentary work has premiered at prestigious festivals around the world, including four separate appearances at Sundance.
 Arnold’s feature documentary A SMALL ACT (HBO) is the winner of the Humanitas Prize, a NAMIC Vision Award, multiple festival prizes, and has been nominated for the Best Documentary Emmy Award.
 Her other long-form documentaries include THE DIPLOMAT (ESPN) and TIG (Netflix Originals).
 She also directed THICKER THAN WATER, a documentary short about Greg Louganis for ESPN's 30 for 30 shorts series, the documentary portion of GLEE: THE 3D CONCERT MOVIE (FOX), AMERICAN MULLET (Palm Pictures), WHERE THE GIRLS ARE (produced by Ethan Coen) and narrative short MAID OF HONOR (HBO).